zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 ## Regular expressions

 Regular expressions can be used to filter query results.
-InfluxDB supports two regex operators: `=~` for equal and `!~` for not equal.
+InfluxDB supports two regex operators in the `WHERE` clause: `=~` for equal and `!~` for not equal.
 Expressions are surrounded by `/` characters and use Golang's regular expression syntax.  http://golang.org/pkg/regexp/syntax/

 ```sql
 SELECT value FROM response_times WHERE region =~ /us.*/